chamarapaul/poetic-source/README.md

   ## Acknowledgments

-  - Inspired by two loves: code and poetry
+  - Inspired by a love of code and poetry
   - Built with assistance from [Claude AI](https://www.anthropic.com) - AI collaboration in code poem generation and site development

   ---